U.S. shale shippers will pay surcharge for Trump steel tariffs

 Permian crude differentials rallied on market speculation that the Cactus II pipeline will begin service in August, traders said.

-West Texas Intermediate crude at Midland for delivery in September traded at a 55-cents-per-barrel discount to U.S. crude futures, the strongest level since mid-July and up from around a $1.10 a barrel on Thursday, traders said.
+West Texas Intermediate crude at Midland WTC-WTM for delivery in September traded at a 55-cents-per-barrel discount to U.S. crude futures, the strongest level since mid-July and up from around a $1.10 a barrel on Thursday, traders said.

 WTI Midland for delivery in the fourth quarter traded at a 35-cents premium, up 20 cents, traders said.